pfeeny84/photoroyale/README.md

 - The ability to add animations or gifs.
 - The ability to favorite threads and posts.
 - The ability to follow other users.
-- The ability to add multiple file types.